-There’s a lot of pseudoscientific diets out there that have many of us stressing about the food we eat these days.
-There’s “detox” cleanses, the ever-so-popular keto diet and one of the hottest at the moment: intermittent fasting.
+So many pseudoscientific diets are out there these days, leaving many of us feeling stressed about the food we eat.
+There are “detox” cleanses, the ever-so-popular keto diet and one that just keeps going: intermittent fasting.

-The range of fasting varies per individual, but the norm ranges from eight to 24 hours.
-Some fast for a window of a couple of hours to a full day a week.
-Others opt toward limiting their calorie intake to a few hundred calories during each fasting period.
+What is intermittent fasting, and how is it done?
+The range of fasting varies per individual, but the typical interval ranges from eight to sixteen hours.
+Some fast for a window of a couple of hours a day to a full day a week.

-She explained that similar to the keto diet, going without calories for long stretches of time can put your body into a state of ketosis, in which fat is burned instead of sugar for energy.
-In other words, insulin plays a huge role in a way that when insulin levels drop so does your weight, cholesterol and blood sugar levels.
+Spatola explained that going without calories for prolonged stretches of time can put your body into a state of ketosis, similar to that of the keto diet, in which fat is burned instead of sugar for energy.
+This can lead to an increase in insulin sensitivity and decreased blood insulin levels.
+And, when insulin levels drop, so do your weight, cholesterol and blood sugar levels.

-But Hiatt said intermittent fasting could be dangerous, especially if you’re prone to eating disorders.
+Additionally, Spatola said intermittent fasting could be dangerous — especially if you’re prone to eating disorders.

 Short-term wins on fad diets almost always fade away.
 The most important way to see lasting results?

-“Start changing your lifestyle by taking small steps to incorporate healthier habits into different areas of your life,” said Hiatt.
+“Start changing your lifestyle by taking small steps to incorporate healthier habits into different areas of your life,” Spatola said.

-The only way to find out, according to Hiatt, is not through guesswork from internet research, but rather through an informed discussion with your provider on whether fasting would help you move a step closer toward a healthier lifestyle.
+The only way to find out what works for you, Spatola said, is not through guesswork from internet research, but rather through an informed discussion with your provider on whether fasting would help you move a step closer toward a healthier lifestyle.